mjvotaw/Coda-2-JS-Minify/README.md

 How do you use it?
 ------------------
-Once you install the plugin, you can add .js files to be watched by going to Plug-Ins > LESS Compiler > Site Settings.
+Once you install the plugin, you can add .js files to be watched by going to Plug-Ins > JS Minify > Site Settings.
 You can drag and drop the desired .js file, or hit the folder icon and select it.
-LESS Compiler will add it, and watch it for changes.
+JSMinify will add it, and watch it for changes.

 ![File Settings](/stuff/JS file settings.png)